Migratory Songbird Banding Station

 Bird banding is a scientific method of placing a uniquely numbered band on a bird's leg to track its movements, behavior, and population dynamics.
 Researchers capture birds using mist nets, gather data on species, age, and measurements, and release them.
 This process offers insights into avian ecology and aids conservation by monitoring bird populations and migration patterns.

-Our island, located along the Atlantic Flyway, is an important stop for many migratory birds.
-Some birds rest here to gain fat before continuing their journey.
-This provides important data on migration patterns, breeding, wintering areas, survival rates, and lifespan.
 By placing bands on birds, we can track songbird species that come and go from Nantucket.
 Understanding these factors is vital for conserving migratory birds, identifying key habitats, and evaluating environmental changes.
 This information also helps us manage our conservation land effectively.

 Visit the Station

-Sign-up and experience the banding station for yourself.
+Sign up and experience the banding station for yourself.
 Learn the science behind bird migration, the process of bird banding, and how the information is used for conservation and stewardship.

 Weekly